Layout

 API

-The Drawer has a range of props that can be used to define an appropriate experience for different use cases.
+The drawer has a range of props to define the experience in different use cases.

-The Drawer has a range of props that can be used to define an appropriate experience for different use cases.
+The drawer has a range of props that can be used to define an appropriate experience for different use cases.